XunQAQ/Personal-website/README.md

 # Personal Porfolio Website

-Check it out at: https://amandayu.tech/
+Check it out \

-Amanda Yu\
-Univeristy of Waterloo\
+XunPeng form Univeristy of Queens \
-Systems Design Engineering, 2025\
+Computer Sience\
-Reach me at: amanda.yu@uwaterloo.ca
+Reach me at: 16xp3@queensu.ca

 Created with ReactJS
 Deployed using Vercel